Eric D. Little

-Eric D. Little is a United States Army brigadier general who is the Commanding General of the White Sands Missile Range and Deputy Commanding General for Developmental Testing of the United States Army Test and Evaluation Command since May 2021.
-Previously, he served as the Deputy Commander for Operations of the United States Army Space and Missile Defense Command from July 2020 to May 2021.
+Eric D. Little is a United States Army brigadier general who serves as the deputy director for operations of the United States Space Command.
+He previously served as commanding general of the White Sands Missile Range and deputy commanding general for developmental testing of the United States Army Test and Evaluation Command from May 2021 to November 2023.

+Military career

-BG Eric Little received his commission in 1993 through ROTC at the University of Colorado at Colorado Springs.
+Little received his commission in 1993 through ROTC at the University of Colorado at Colorado Springs.
 Commissioned as an aviation officer, he completed the Initial Entry Rotary Wing and Aviation Officer Basic Courses in June 1994 and was assigned to 1st Battalion, 501st Aviation Regiment at Camp Coiner and Seoul Air Base, Republic of Korea, where he served as battalion assistant S-4 and a UH-1 platoon leader.

 Upon completion of the UH-60 Qualification Course at Fort Rucker, Alabama, in 1995, he was assigned to 4th Battalion, 101st Airborne Division (Air Assault) as a UH-60 platoon leader, POL platoon leader, and assistant S-3.
 In 1998, he attended the Aviation Officer Advanced Course at Fort Rucker followed by assignment to 3-58th Aviation Regiment (ATS) in Wiesbaden, Germany, with duties as assistant S-3 and battalion S-1.

-BG Little then assumed command of C Company, 5-158th Aviation Regiment in Giebelstadt, Germany, in 2000.
+Little then assumed command of C Company, 5-158th Aviation Regiment in Giebelstadt, Germany, in 2000.
 Upon completion of command, he was assigned to Fort Carson, Colorado, as the deputy G-3 Air for the 7th Infantry Division.
 In 2002, he assumed command of Stetson Troop, 3d Armored Cavalry Regiment, deploying the troop to Operation Iraqi Freedom in 2003.
-Returning from Iraq, BG Little was assigned to Fort Carson as the G-3 Air for the 7th Infantry Division.
+Returning from Iraq, Little was assigned to Fort Carson as the G-3 Air for the 7th Infantry Division.

 In 2005, he transitioned to USASMDC/ARSTRAT with a primary duty to stand up the Joint Functional Component Command for Integrated Missile Defense at Schriever Air Force Base, Colorado, and later served as the J37 for that command.
 In 2006, he moved to Quantico, Virginia, as a student at the Marine Corps Command and Staff College.
-Upon completion, BG Little was accepted as a Functional Area 40A, Space Operations Officer.
+Upon completion, Little was accepted as a Functional Area 40A, Space Operations Officer.
 He completed the Space Operations Officer Qualification course in late 2007 and returned to Colorado Springs with an assignment to Peterson Air Force Base, Colorado, serving in the 1st Space Battalion as an Army Space Support Team leader and later as commander, 1st Space Company.
 He then served as executive officer to the deputy commanding general, USASMDC/ARSTRAT.